atc3/ezconvert/README.md

   -v, --verbose         Run in verbose mode.
 If piping output from stdout to a
                         file, leave this off to exclude all logging messages.
   --config-file CONFIG_FILE
-                        Path to conversion configuration script.
-See list of converters in converters/ folder --input-list INPUT_LIST
+                        One of these converters: [mq2pin], or a path to conversion configuration script.
+See list of
+                        converters in converters/ folder --input-list INPUT_LIST
                         List of input files, in YAML format.